Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Test_USB_Camera.md

 ## 1. **Linux Commands for Camera Testing**

-Start by ensuring that you have the required tools to test the camera:
+Before running the test programs, ensure the camera is recognized and accessible:

 - Verify the camera is recognized using `v4l2-ctl`: